prajwalhc-18/prajwalhc-18/README.md

 # <div align="center">Hi 👋, I'm Prajwal H C</div>

-<h3><br>Passionate Backend Developer with a strong foundation in Python and Django, skilled in building robust, scalable, and efficient web applications.
-Proficient in MySQL, RESTful APIs, and backend logic design, with additional expertise in HTML, CSS, and JavaScript for seamless integration.
-Dedicated to continuous learning and staying aligned with evolving backend technologies and industry trends.</h3>
+<<h3><br>Passionate Backend Developer with a strong foundation in Java and Spring Boot, skilled in building robust, scalable, and efficient backend applications.
+Proficient in MySQL, RESTful APIs, and backend logic design, with working knowledge of HTML, CSS, and JavaScript for seamless integration.
+Committed to continuous learning and staying aligned with modern backend technologies and industry standards.</h3>

 ## 🌐 Socials: